hypothesis/publisher-account-test-site/README.md

 First, you will need to create a couple of things on the Hypothesis service:

-1. A set of credentials (an "authclient") for managing annotations and users associated with your domain.
+1. A set of credentials (a "client credentials" OAuth client) for managing users and groups associated with your domain.

+2. A set of credentials (a "JWT bearer" OAuth client) for creating signed tokens that the Hypothesis client can use to automatically log in as a particular user.

 2. A group associated with your domain to which users can post annotations.
    Annotations from this group will be displayed when the Hypothesis client